rstacruz/vimbower/Details.md

 # Detailed instructions

+This guide is broken into these steps:

+1. Install node.js and bower
+2. Set up `~/.vim` under Git version control
+3. Set up bower to manage `~/.vim/bundle`
+4. Set up pathogen in `~/.vimrc`

 ## 1. Install node and bower

 Install [node.js].
 In OS X, the preferred way is to use [Homebrew].